ScyllaDB University Live | Free Virtual Training Event

 Create ScyllaDB Cloud cluster¶

 Go to ScyllaDB Cloud and create a new cluster (either “Free Tial” or “Dedicated VM”).
-You can use the smallest available machine for this sample app (t3.micro
+You can use the smallest available machine for this sample app (t3.micro) choose machine type

 Create new keyspace¶